Updated January 28th, 2024

 Costa Rica has again streamlined entry for visitors post-pandemic.
 To enter Costa Rica you will only be required to provide proof of onward travel (return plane ticket or international bus ticket departing Costa Rica) and reservation details for your lodging (this can be in Nicaragua).

 If you are heading straight to the border from the airport you can get a transit visa which will save you the $10 exit tax if you leave the country within 12 hours of arrival.

 If you have a Costa Rica transit visa you can go straight to customs when you arrive at the border for your exit stamp.

 If you do not have a transit visa or have been in Costa Rica for more than 12 hours you will be required to pay for an exit visa at one of the small offices located about 100 meters back from the customs building on the east side of the highway, before going for your stamp.

 Once you have checked out of Costa Rica you will walk about 300 meters along the road that leads to Nicaragua before passing through a checkpoint where first the Costa Rican and then a few steps later the Nicaraguan customs officials will ensure that you have your Costa Rica exit stamp on your passport.
-After the checkpoint you will walk another 200 meters or so to the Nicaraguan customs building (big white building).
+After the checkpoint, you will walk another 200 meters or so to the Nicaraguan customs building (a big white building).